cyberark/conjur-api-dotnet/README.md

             string conjurAuthToken = conjurClient.Login(username, password);

             // Check if this user has permission to get the value of variableId
-            // That requires exectue permissions on the variable
+            // That requires execute permissions on the variable

             // Instantiate a Variable object
             //   parameters: client - contains authentication token and conjur URI